mstange/samply/etw-gecko/advanced-tracing.md

 Add in calls to VirtualAlloc/VirtualFree
 `xperf -on latency+ALL_FAULTS+VIRT_ALLOC -stackwalk PagefaultDemandZero`

+### Stacks on syscalls:
+`xperf -on syscall -stackwalk SyscallEnter` -- Use syscall branch

 ### Jscript
 - Start Chrome with `chrome --js-flags="--enable-etw-stack-walking --interpreted-frames-native-stack"`
 - `xperf -start "NT Kernel Logger" -on latency -stackwalk profile -start "usersession" -on Microsoft-JScript:0x3`